Rosie Isaac, Brian Fuata, Ahmed Coshnow, Helen Grogan and Joanna Kitto

 Across a series of pages on Offsite, residue of the performative elements accumulates through responsive dialogical approaches to documentation, moving between artists and audiences.

-Tasked with both documenting and responding to the Stranger than fiction Symposium, Ahmed Coshnow developed a filmic work that reflects the vibrancy, rhythm, and atmosphere of the day.
+Both documenting and responding to the symposium, Ahmed Coshnow developed a filmic work that reflects the vibrancy, rhythm, and atmosphere of the day.
+He observes moments of exchange and attentiveness between artists, audiences, movement, and space.

 Fuata incorporates a diverse array of performance and communication modalities, including spoken word, concrete poetry, authentic movement (dance), correspondence, clowning, glossolalia (speaking-in-tongues), and sound art.
 He inhabits the role of trickster, engaging humour to blur lines between autobiography and fiction, audience and performer, art and the everyday.